akavel/garden/@seed/20250905-001-@starforged-coop-notes.@ironsworn.@rpg.md

 # Notes on playing *Ironsworn: Starforged* co-op

+**Supply.**
+A single Supply value is shared between Players.
+When the value changes for one Player, each other Player should also adjust it.
+(Rulebook pg.
+48)

 **Shared Iron Vows.** The *Swear an Iron Vow* Move can be used to swear a shared vow.
 The vow does not have to be equally exciting for both Players, ["they might also be something that one is committed to, with other PCs agreeing to help them in that quest."](